 Analysis | GOPers’ efforts to distance themselves from Jan.
-6 increasingly come under a microscope
+6 face increasing scrutiny

 “Let me be clear,” Boebert said.
 “I had no role in the planning or execution of any event that took place at the Capitol or anywhere in Washington, D.C., on Jan.
 6. With the help of my staff, I accepted an invitation to speak at one event, but ultimately I did not speak at any events on Jan.
 6.”

-We’ve also learned in the past week that the day before Jan.
-6, Jordan sent Trump’s chief of staff, Mark Meadows, a theory for how the election could be overturned that day.
-Jordan has emphasized that he was merely forwarding a former Bush administration official’s theory.

-House Minority Leader Kevin McCarthy (R-Calif.) also spoke with Trump during the riot.
-In a phone call, Trump told McCarthy, “Well, Kevin, I guess these people are more upset about the election than you are,” according to Rep. Jaime Herrera Beutler (R-Wash.).
-But McCarthy has declined to detail the call further.
-And while he initially suggested Trump should be censured for his delayed response, McCarthy has since moved on, fighting the creation of the Jan.
-6 investigation and even suggesting, in the same interview linked above, that Trump responded appropriately.

 Exactly what happened in each of these circumstances is still being pieced together, but the committee is clearly focusing on the actions of lawmakers.
-(On Monday, we learned that another lawmaker, Pennsylvania Rep. Scott Perry, is of particular interest, with the committee asking him to provide records related to an effort to install a Trump loyalist who pushed voter-fraud claims as attorney general.)
 Alexander, in particular, is a witness worth skepticism, given his history.
 But his lawyers say in a court filing that he testified to this effect, which involves penalties for false statements.

 And the thrust of virtually all of this — and plenty more — is that these folks recognize this is not exactly something you want to be associated with.
 The degree to which they and/or their staff were, despite their public explanations, is an increasingly important subplot in the investigation.